-There are zero fees for balances under \$1,000 - which means you can open an account before you start a new job.
+Student Super discount most fees for members with balances under \$1,000.
+See the Fees & discounts page or PDS for details - which means you can open an account before you start a new job.

 Once you're a member, you have access to the pre-filled super choice form to hand to your boss!